High Potassium Foods

 - Grapefruit juice

-Certain dairy products, such as milk and yogurt, are high in potassium (low-fat or fat-free is best).
+Certain dairy products, such as milk and yogurt, are good sources of potassium (consider low-fat or fat-free).

 Some fish contain potassium:

-Beans or legumes that are high in potassium include:
+Beans and legumes that are high in potassium include:

 - Lima beans